chengat1314/ztask/README.md

 * GET a list of shoes as an HTML page with hyperlinks to all available shoes.

 ###Installing and running
 Clone, then build using a sandbox.
+Repo also contains cabal.config file that includes freeze dependencies.
 ```
 $ git clone https://github.com/tuleism/ztask
 $ cd ztask